swiftlang/swift-experimental-string-processing/Documentation/Evolution/UnicodeForStringProcessing.md

 ## Introduction

-This proposal describes `Regex`'s rich Unicode support during regular expression matching, along with the character classes and options that define that behavior.
+This proposal describes `Regex`'s rich Unicode support during regex matching, along with the character classes and options that define that behavior.

 ## Motivation

-Character classes in regular expressions include metacharacters like `\d` to match a digit, `\s` to match whitespace, and `.` to match any character.
-Individual literal characters can also be thought of as character classes, as they at least match themselves, and, in case-insensitive matching, their case-toggled counterpart.
-For the purpose of this work, then, we consider a *character class* to be any part of a regular expression literal that can match an actual component of a string.

-Operating over classes of characters is a vital component of string processing.
-Swift's `String` provides, by default, a view of `Character`s or [extended grapheme clusters][graphemes] whose comparison honors [Unicode canonical equivalence][canoneq].
+Swift's `String` type provides, by default, a view of `Character`s or [extended grapheme clusters][graphemes] whose comparison honors [Unicode canonical equivalence][canoneq].
+Each character in a string can be composed of one or more Unicode scalar values, while still being treated as a single unit, equivalent to other ways of formulating the equivalent character:

 ```swift
 let str = "Cafe\u{301}" // "Café"